radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 - Mark a todo item as complete
 - Delete a todo item

-## Interact with your application using the VS Code extension
+## Manage your application using the Radius VS Code extension

-{{% alert title="Preview" color="info" %}}
-The following tips are  a preview of how the VS Code Radius extension can be deployed improve developer workflow.
-As we introduce additional features to the extension we will incorporate them into this section.
-{{% /alert %}}
+The Radius extension improves developer workflows.

-- Open VS Code and navigate to the VS Code Radius extension explorer section.
+- In VS Code, select the "PR" (Project Radius) icon on the left to view the Radius extension.

-   The environment you've created should be listed in a tree view that will allow you to see  your webapp application and its different resources.
+   Environments you've created are listed in a tree view.
+By drilling into your "todoapp" application and its resources.

    <img src="radius-explorer-webapp.png" width="400" height="auto" alt="screenshot of the todo application with no database">

-- Click on the `todoapp` resource node and click on the `Show Container Logs` to open up a terminal dedicated to viewing the resource logs.
+- Click on the `todoapp` resource node and click on the `Show Container Logs` to open view its logs.

 <br>{{< button text="Next: Add a database to the app" page="webapp-add-database" >}}